 Thoughts and Reflections

-I offer two observations from my mid-August trek through the bottomland forest:
+I offer three observations from my late November trek through the bottomland forest:

 Inhale and absorb Nature’s elixir.
 May Nature Inspire, Inform, and Reward you!